Hand Raised Budgies for sale Sydney

 Medicating your budgies

 Liquid majic for keeping budgies healthy.
 Aside from certain illnesses that these mild antibiotics are good for i recommend anyone who gets a new young or older budgie to treat them with this anytime they move as stress can often give them the runs.
-Sulphadim or sulfa 3 calms them down and stops them from getting the runs and therefor stops them becoming de hydrated.
+Sulphadim or sulfa 3 calms them down and stops them from getting the runs and therefore stops them becoming de hydrated.

 Your cockatiel will need to be wormed in a few weeks to two month after being taken home check with the staff from Birdsville, when purchasing).
 Young birds that have been recently weaned have a delicate bacteria’s developing in there gut, worming at this stage could harm the bacteria’s development and your new bird.
 Worming will need to be done